 But now “Downer Ending” revisits that statement, and with the benefit of recent decisions and revelations, BoJack saying “This is my last chance to make people love me again” feels a lot more real than it did ten episodes ago.
 Not because it’s the truth, but because as we’ve gotten to know BoJack more and more—his callousness, his depressions, his self-sabotage—it’s clear that he genuinely believes it.
 BoJack Horseman may be a show ripe with animal puns and often confounding wordplay, but at the center of it is something raw and sincere.
 BoJack is a character who’s often in pain, incapable of processing that pain in a healthy way, hurting those around him when he tries the unhealthy ways.

-If there were any doubts that BoJack was serious about BoJack’s level of damage, “Downer Ending” chops those doubts up and sorts them into neat little white lines.
+If there were any doubts that BoJack was serious about BoJack’s level of damage, “Downer Ending” chops those doubts up and slides them into neat little white lines.
 The penultimate episode of this first season is the culmination of all the little doubts and missteps that BoJack has made over the course of the season, filtered through an electric Kool-Aid acid test of visual experimentation.
 It’s an episode that’s as valuable to the development of the series as “The Telescope,” an installment that proves the depth of imagination and feeling that early episodes only hinted at.

 Drugs aren’t necessary for bad behavior in the first scene of the episode, as BoJack’s still steaming over how One Trick Pony paints him as a pastry-obsessed jerk rather than the “heroic horse stud” he envisions himself as.
 When Diane laughs off the idea he could write a better book in the five days before the new ones goes to the printers, things get viciously personal: “Why don’t I write a book about how you married Mr. Peanutbutter because he’s too dumb to see how much better you think you are?”
 I’ve made the observation several times over the season that BoJack can be more perceptive than he’s given credit for, and this is the most negative example possible of that.
 He’s seen Diane at her lowest points and been privy to her insecurities, and while any good friend would keep those things unsaid, he doesn’t even think twice about pulling out those knives when things get confrontational.

 But if it was easy to writer a book, he’d have done it himself, and we’re back to the “Chapterrrrrrrrrr...
 One” stalling of the pilot episode.
 His efforts to come up with his own book are a delightful sequence of all the things writers will do to avoid writing, from spending four hours playing around with the fonts to buying every vacuum cleaner possible to excise the Toaster Strudel crumbs from his carpet, Lady Macbeth-style.
-(As someone who’s been publishing 24 reviews over the course of 24 days, this sequence had particular resonance for me.)
+(As someone who’s publishing 24 reviews over the course of 24 days, this sequence had particular resonance for me.)
 And even when he’s able to start writing and tries to idealize his childhood, it’s failing for the same reasons that Mr. Peanutbutter’s Hollywoo Heist started to derail: no one, not even him, is buying this version of events.

 If BoJack was a more well-adjusted character, this is the place where he’d swallow his pride and admit to Diane that he can’t rattle off a book as good as hers, or even John Grisham’s The Firm.
 But he’s not that well-adjusted person and his pride is stronger than common sense.
 BoJack’s first impulse is to take the easy solution, and in this case that easy solution is calling up Sarah-Lynn for an endless supply of drugs.
 It’s good to see Kristen Schaal back after “Prickly-Muffin,” calling back to an earlier reference by introducing Dr. Hu (Ken Jeong) who supplies good drugs and vaudeville puns—right down to the “Third base!” of it all—in equal measure.
 It sets up a fun triumvirate of BoJack, Todd, and Sarah-Lynn, trading exaggerated stories and typing at the speed of a thousand monkeys, able to push ahead even as time starts to shift and heads start to swap bodies.